 First, let’s set the expectations.
 You arrived wondering what the heck happened with this movie.
 And by the end?
 I promise you that you will be bringing us your own theories to explain the movie We’ve Forgotten More Than We Ever Knew… I absolutely promise you.

 Hahahahahaha.
 Oh my gosh.
-I am my new best friend.
+Mike is my new best friend.
 Why?
-Because I added a bit of functionality on the site that lets readers post movies that we all might like here.
-(To find that feature, and add a movie, there is a red tab at the bottom of this screen… just click that, and voila!
-Brave new vistas have just opened to you.)
-And the other day?
-Mike (who is my other new best friend) posted the movie suggestion: We’ve Forgotten More Than We Ever Knew.
+Because he recommended to us this marvelous movie.
 And holy hot damn! hahahaha.
 Man I loved this movie.
 I loved absolutely everything about this movie.
 The fact that there were only three actors.
 The fact that it was a closed box movie (an expansive box, but closed box all the same.)
 The tone.
 The dialogue.
 The mystery.
 The holy crap what is going on here – that lasted almost the entire movie.
 No, that is not true.
 It lasted every single minute the movie was running… including the credits.
 Better yet?
 Thomas Woodrow, the writer and director reached out to me the other day to see if I’d like to chat.
 And chat we did!
 A even hit him with a couple questions that came directly from you all.

 I LOVE LOVING MOVIES MOST PEOPLE HATE!

 My friends actually are weary of the movies that I love, because often times, the general audience at large can’t stand them because they are so confusing or non-mainstream.
-Why do normal?
+But I say, why do normal?
 We did that already!
 I’ve got an idea!!
 Let’s do different now for a change! hahaha.